Route 66: United We Stand, Divided We Fall

 - Kankakee River – The Island City

-- Island Park – New home for the Gemini Giant
+- Island Park (new home of the Gemini Giant)

 - Wilmington Dam